 - First option: If I were to pay down the mortgage with €15.000 extra per year instead of investing I would pay down the €15.000*0,5% = €75 less interest per year.

 - Second option: If I were to invest the €15.000 I had extra per year at a 10% interest rate with P2P lending I would get €15.000*10% = €1.500 per year.

 In other words, I would earn €1.425 per year when investing rather than paying down the mortgage.

 Why Not To Be Financially Free With P2P Lending

 While P2P lending has its many great advantages it also comes with disadvantages.
-Sadly, a number of the disadvantages is due to the youth of the P2P lending platforms.
+Sadly, a number of disadvantages is due to the youth of the P2P lending platforms.
 They have not stood the test of time.

 The first P2P lending platform was launched back in 2005 with the second launching in 2006.
-However, there has not been any other platforms through a global recession as the housing bubble from 2008.
+However, there have not been any other platforms through a global recession as the housing bubble from 2008.

-Another major risk to your portfolio is national crises’ in countries which you invest in.
+Another major risk to your portfolio is national crises’ in countries that you invest in.
 Let us say you are lending to Russians through the Mintos P2P lending platform.
 If Russia were to go into a war with European countries, businesses such as Mintos could be foreclosed to Russian businesses.

-To be financially free with P2P lending therefore carries a great amount of risk which has yet to be proven or myth busted.
+To be financially free with P2P lending, therefore, carries a great amount of risk which has yet to be proven or myth busted.
 If you are already invested in P2P lending platforms you can read my 7 tips to mitigate the risks of investing in P2P lending.